 Will my mortgage escrow account pay my tax bill?
 Many lending institutions/mortgage service companies request tax bills for payment.
 This office is not responsible for any failure of the lender/service company to pay taxes.
 It is the property owner’s obligation to ensure the timely payment of taxes.
 If funds are held in escrow to pay this bill, please forward the bill to the appropriate mortgage holder.

 Can I make prepayments towards future taxes or make a payment arrangement to pay existing taxes?
 Partial payment plans are available for your convenience.
 Taxes must be paid in full before the past due date.
-For more information on partial payment plans, contact the Tax Collector’s office at City Hall, 828-233-3203.
+For more information on partial payment plans, contact customer service at 828-697-3052.

 What happens if the taxes become delinquent?
 Second notices are mailed after the delinquency date (January 6th) to advise property owners of delinquent taxes owing Per N.C.G.S.
 105-368 a tax collector may attach wages and other compensation, rents, bank deposits, the proceeds of property subject to levy or any other intangible personal property.
 If there are no intangible assets to be found and the tax remains unpaid information is turned over to the city attorney to begin foreclosure proceedings.